3 Ways to Use Avocado Oil for Acne Problems

 The first is to half fill the bathroom sink with steaming hot water, perhaps with a couple of drops of tea tree essential oil, which is also great for treating pimples.

 Taking care to not let your face actually touch the water, cover your head and the sink with a large towel and let the steam get to work for a minute or two.

 Some people like to simply massage in the oil and then let the steam of a hot shower help open their pores.
 This is probably not as effective as a covered bathroom sink, but it’s very simple to do regularly.

-The oil cleaning method can be performed several times a week whenever you have the time.
-Ideally, combine this with using avocado oil as a face moisturiser, making it your primary cooking oil and having it in your diet regularly for best results.
+This avocado oil cleaning method can be performed several times a week whenever you have the time.

 Avocado oil can even help as a natural treatment for more serious skin conditions like eczema and psoriasis when used regularly.

 Have you tried using avocado oil for acne or to reduce enlarged pores and blackheads?

 I’d be interested to hear about your results in the comments if you’ve used it regularly in your diet, as a moisturizer or especially if you’ve tried the oil cleaning method using avocado oil.